logion-network/logion-api/website/docs/client/introduction.md

 - a Node.JS application,
 - a React Native based mobile app.

-In function of the envrironment, the client will be instantiated differently (see below).
+In function of the environment, the client will be instantiated differently (see below).

 Another key concept is data caching.
 The client needs to interact with many data sources over the network.
-In order to optimize the use of bandwith, data are cached and retrieved only when needed.
+In order to optimize the use of bandwidth, data are cached and retrieved only when needed.
 The client relies on "states" to handle the different caches.
 A state is an immutable object, when the developer calls a mutating method on the state, a new state instance is returned and the previous state is discarded.